mdevaluate/mdevaluate/doc/contribution.rst

 Experimental functionality for automatic saving and loading of evaluated data, like correlation functions.
-For each function call a checksum is calculated from the input, which only changes if the output of the function changes.
+For each function call a checksum is calculated from the input, which changes if the output of the function changes.

 coordinates.py
 ..............